Strained/basic-model-from-scratch/README.md

 # Basic Model From Scratch

-A Rust-based neural network framework implementing a basic XOR function intended as a learning exercise.
+A Rust-based neural network framework implementing a basic XOR function intended for learning and experimentation.

 - This neural network trains to learn the XOR function.
 - The inputs represent the two binary inputs